Weave

 📋

-Pattern creates structured plans.
-Weft validates them.
-Tapestry executes step-by-step with checkpoint-based resumption.
+Pattern creates a structured plan.
+Weft validates it before a single line of code is written.
+Tapestry executes step-by-step.
 No work is ever lost.

 🧠

-Injectable domain expertise via markdown files.
-Modify agent behavior by prepending domain-specific instructions to system prompts.
+Injectable domain expertise via markdown skill files.
+Specialize agent behavior — from custom coding standards to fleet-orchestration for multi-session workflows.

 📊

 Automatic token tracking with warnings at 80% and recovery strategies at 95%.
-Never lose context mid-task.
+Agents delegate to sub-agents to stay within limits.

 🔒